Charter

 - deal with matters in an informal and expeditious manner, and

-- promote public confidence in its decision making and the conduct of its members.
+- promote public confidence in its decision making.

 3. Responsibilities